kadirpinar/IMDB/README.md

 # IMDB
 Listing top 100 popular movies and showing detail of the movie This app built on mvvm architecture.
-Used Retroif to communicate with apis.
+Used Retrofit to communicate with apis.
 Also Realm package used to cache data with this the app can record data to local storage and shows data even device offline.

 <p align="center">